SVadimko/CurForecKotlin/README.md

 ## / tcsApi /
-A set of classes for requesting data about currencies using Retrofit from the Tinkov website for a NowFragment fragment with a response in Json format
+A set of classes for requesting data about currencies using Retrofit from the Tinkov website for a NowFragment and widget fragment with a response in Json format

 ## / database /
 A set of classes for working with Sql database using Room (recording the results of